Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 # Data and Information

 The dataset is from a kaggle "getting started" competition on time-series forecasting.
 The data originates from a large grocery retaile named "Corporación Favorita" from Ecuador.
-It contains information of 54 stores and 33 prodcut families for the timeperiod of 2013-01-01 to 2017-08-31.
+It contains information of 54 stores and 33 product families for the timeperiod of 2013-01-01 to 2017-08-31.
 The goal is to build a model that predicts the unit sales for each product family and store combination for the next 15 days after the last given timepoint.
 The given data consists of the following 6 files:
 * Train: contains time series of the stores and the product families combination.
 The sales column gives the total sales for a product family at a particular store at a given date.
-Additionally we have the onpromotion colum, which gives the total number of items in a product family that were being promoted at a store at a given date.
+Additionally we have the onpromotion column, which gives the total number of items in a product family that were being promoted at a store at a given date.
-* Test: same structure as train.
-Is used for crossvalidation.
+* Test: same structure as train, except without the 'sales' value - this is what we have to predict with our model.
+A prediciton will be made for the 15 days after the end of the train set.
 * Store: gives some information about stores such as city, state, type, cluster.
 * Transactions: contains the number of total transactions for each store at a given date.
 * Holidays and Events: contains information of holidays during the timeperiod.
-The colums are date,type,locale,locale_name,description and transferred
+The columns are date,type,locale,locale_name,description and transferred
 * Daily Oil Price: contains the oil price at a given date.
 This is important for predictions as Ecuador is an oil-dependent country and it's economical health is highly vulnerable to shocks in oil prices and thereby also the sales of the grocery retailer.

 Additional notes for the challenge are:
-* Wages in the public sector are paid every two weeks on the 15 th and on the last day of the month.
+* Wages in the public sector are paid every two weeks on the 15th and on the last day of the month.
 Supermarket sales could be affected by this.
 * A magnitude 7.8 earthquake struck Ecuador on April 16, 2016.
-People rallied in relief efforts donating water and other first need products which greatly affected supermarket sales for several weeks after the earthquake.
+People rallied in relief efforts donating water and other needed products which greatly affected supermarket sales for several weeks after the earthquake.

 # EDA